CARES, CRRSAA, ARPA Act Info

-The federal CARES Act provides emergency funding to help students cover some expenses related to the disruption of campus operations due to the coronavirus.
+The federal American Rescue Plan Act of 2021 (ARPA) provides emergency funding to help students cover some expenses related to the disruption of campus operations due to the coronavirus.
 Funds can be used toward the cost of attendance, food, housing, course materials, technology, health care, child care or similar expenses directly associated with the COVID-19 pandemic.

-- Receiving CARES Act funds will not affect financial aid.
+- Receiving ARPA funds will not affect financial aid.

-- Once approved, funding will be directly deposited into your bank account.
+- Once approved, funding will be directly deposited into your bank account, unless you elect to deposit it to your bursar account.
 If you have not set up direct deposit with SIU, you can do so now through SalukiNet.